-I didn’t know exactly how to go about turning my three-month internship into a permanent gig, but I made sure that I did the absolute best I could with every task I was given and even took on some extra projects.
-I wanted to impress everyone on staff.
-This, I hoped, would land me a permanent position at the end of the summer.
+I didn’t know precisely how to go about turning my three-month internship into a permanent gig, but I made sure that I did the absolute best I could with every task I was given and even took on some extra projects.
+I wanted to impress everyone on the staff.
+I hoped this would land me a permanent position at the end of the summer.

 And guess what, it did!

-Some of us take a temporary internship only as a resume builder—something to impress future employers to get us a job we actually want.
-Some use an internship to test out a job or field to see if that career is a good fit.
-There is nothing wrong with either of those two goals, but others look at an internship as an opportunity to get their foot in the door at a company for which they want to work full-time.
+Some of us take a temporary internship only as a resume builder—something to impress future employers and get the job we want.
+Some use an internship to test a job or field to see if that career fits.
+There is nothing wrong with either of those two goals, but others see an internship as an opportunity to get their foot in the door at a company where they want to work full-time.

-No matter your mindset is at the beginning of your internship, you might find that you absolutely love the company you’re working for.
+No matter your mindset at the beginning of your internship, you might find that you love the company you’re working for.
 You want to work there forever.
 But how do you pull off starting as a temporary intern and eventually be hired for a full-time job?
 This is what I’m going to help you with right now.

 Here are six tried-and-true methods to turn your internship into a full-time job.